 We are fostering a vibrant renewal of Judaism in Poland.
 Working together, the Friends of Jewish Renewal in Poland along with the World Union for Progressive Judaism and the European Union for Progressive Judaism are opening the doors of Judaism to many of Poland's estimated 200,000 potential Jews and building the framework for renewed religious life.
 Our outreach programs focus on educating individuals and helping them build Progressive religious communities, or havurot, which are incipient congregations.
 So far we have established havurot in numerous Polish cities.
 Some are on their way to becoming congregations.
 Jewish Renewal in Poland embraces continuity with the Jewish past in Poland, but it is not a memorial project.
 Continue reading.

 A New Prayer Book, a New Moment For Jewish Rebirth and Development!
 Beit Polska is most pleased to announce the publication of a historic prayer book for the Union of Progressive Congregations in Poland – Sidur Beit Polin.
-Copies of the Sidur will be mailed to sponsors of the project this coming month.
-For details about how to acquire your copy, please contact RabbiBeliak@JewishRenewalinPoland.org.
-Learn more.
+To obtain your first edition copy of the Sidur and support its continuing publication, please contact RabbiBeliak@JewishRenewalinPoland.org.
+To learn more about the Sidur, click here..

 Recent Blog Posts